Kuchkabal: Judicial

-The kuchkabalo'ob are thought to have only held courts of original jurisdiction, with all judgments deemed final and thus not subject to appeal.
-The batabo'ob held original civil and criminal jurisdiction for non-'serious' or intra-municipal claims, while the halach winik held such jurisdiction for 'serious' or inter-municipal ones.
-Judicial proceedings were presided over and decided by the batab or halach winik, with their deputies or kulelo'ob serving as advocates for the claimants, and further officers serving various court roles.
+The provinces are thought to have only held courts of original jurisdiction, with all judgments deemed final and thus not subject to appeal.
+The mayors held original civil and criminal jurisdiction for non-'serious' or intra-municipal claims, while the governor held such jurisdiction for 'serious' or inter-municipal ones.
+Judicial proceedings were presided over and decided by the mayor or governor, with local deputies serving as advocates for the claimants, and further officers serving various court roles.
 Notably, court proceedings seem to have included only oral arguments, judgments seem to have been final in all cases, and oaths for sworn testimony seem to have 'consisted in calling down misfortunes on one's own head if a [given] statement were false.'
 Civil claims were brought 'for injuries committed without malice,' including, for instance, manslaughter, negligence, and 'the provocation by a husband or wife resulting in the suicide of the other spouse.'
 At least for cases of manslaughter, if court-awarded compensation were not settled, it seems that the claimant's family were authorised to summarily execute the defaulting defendant by ambush, though this is thought to have been rarely necessary.
 Criminal cases were brought for, among other crimes, murder, arson, adultery, and theft.
 Criminal sentences are thought to have included primarily death or enslavement, as milder sentences (e.g. flogging or imprisonment) do not seem to have been commonly employed.
 Nonetheless, leniency might be shown to youth, women, and members of the upper classes.
-Court fees, consisting of 'customary gifts,' were paid by litigants and petitioners ot the presiding justice.
+Court fees, consisting of 'customary gifts,' were paid by litigants and petitioners to the presiding justice.